mengxiangming/QCS-SGM/README.md

 ![samples](assets/cover2.png)
-A comparison of QCS-SGM with other algorithms on MNIST and CelebA datasets for 1-bit CS.
+A comparison of QCS-SGM (ours) with other algorithms on MNIST and CelebA datasets in the case of 1-bit CS.